Visiting Muxia Spain | A Magical Village in Galicia

 These Muxía beaches are very simple, have no facilities or restrooms, and one garbage dumpster at the main beach.
 These are the best beaches for swimming in Muxía.

 Along the west side of Muxia, there are many stoney beaches.
-Playa de Piedras is a nice beach to watch the waves crash and reflect but is not for swimming.
+Playa de Piedras is a nice beach to watch the waves crash and reflect but it is not for swimming.

 Coming into Muxía from Finisterre is the wild Lourido beach (Praia de Lourido).
 This long and quiet beach is visited by fewer tourists and is close to the luxury Parador Costa da Morte (Muxía).
 Be mindful if swimming at this beach, as it can have strong riptides and currents.